Than-Sing/than-sing.github.io/_pages/about.md

 During the undergraduate period, in order to cultivate my ability of analysis and modeling, I participated in many mathematical contests in my spare time.
 Here are some selected awards:
 <ul style="line-height: 100%">
 <li>The Finalist Winner of 2024 Mathematical Contest in Modeling (Top 3%).</li>
-<li>The Winning Prize of 2024 S.-T. Yau College Student Mathematics Contest (Applied & Comp.
-Math).</li>
+<li>The Winning Prize of 2024 S.-T. Yau College Student Mathematics Contest (Appl. & Comp.
+Math.).</li>
 <li>The First Prize of 2023 Chinese Mathematics Competitions (Shanghai Division).</li>
 <li>The Second Prize of 2023 Asia and Pacific Mathematical Contest in Modeling.</li>
 <li>The Third Prize of 2022 China Undergraduate Mathematical Contest in Modeling.</li>